 Civil society encompasses all the organisations, institutions and individuals not working for government or private enterprise.
-This definition includes non-governmental organisations (NGOs), registered charities, academia, think tanks, community groups, faith based organisations, professional associations and social
+This definition includes non-governmental organisations (NGOs), registered charities, academia, think tanks, community groups, faith based organisations, professional associations and social movements.
+The media can be both a special category of civil society actor and a private enterprise, depending on their institutional mandate.
+Some media outlets are run for profit and some for the benefit of the public, although usually all media outlets will stress their important watchdog role in relation to the government.
+Both civil society and the media are fundamental in exposing corruption where it occurs and fostering expertise about how to prevent corruption.

-The nature of corruption makes it difficult to discover.136 For example, bribe payers may not wish to divulge the fact that they have participated in corruption because they fear the consequences of being convicted of bribery, because they fear retaliation from the law or because they paid the bribe to avoid a more onerous penalty such as jail and are satisfied with the result.
+The nature of corruption makes it difficult to discover.
+For example, bribe payers may not wish to divulge the fact that they have participated in corruption because they fear the consequences of being convicted of bribery, because they fear retaliation from the law or because they paid the bribe to avoid a more onerous penalty such as jail and are satisfied with the result.
 Furthermore, because of the secretive nature of corruption, third party witnesses are rare.
 If an incident of corruption goes unreported it cannot be effectively addressed.
 It is for this reason that robust civil society organisations and independent media outlets that can publicise and investigate corruption are of such vital importance.
-They are both crucial factors in eliminating systemic corruption in public institutions.137
+They are both crucial factors in eliminating systemic corruption in public institutions.